cma2015/easyMF/tutorial/TAMF-user-manual.md

 ### PM-BASED DEEP MINING
 #### Clustering analysis

-  This module is used to automatically cluster the samples and return the clustered sample information.
+  This module is used to automatically cluster the samples and return the clustered samples' information.

   To run this function, two inputs are required including: